-Memphis, Tennessee is a city rich in history and culture, from its days as a key stop on the Mississippi River to its role in the civil rights movement.
+Memphis, Tennessee, is a city rich in history and culture, from its days as a key stop on the Mississippi River to its role in the civil rights movement.
 Visitors can explore this heritage at iconic landmarks like the National Civil Rights Museum and the Memphis Zoo.
-For a taste of the local music scene, be sure to check out Beale Street, home to dozens of blues and jazz clubs.
+Check out Beale Street, home to dozens of blues and jazz clubs, for a taste of the local music scene.
 And no trip to Memphis would be complete without sampling some of the city’s famous barbecue.
-Here are just a few of the things to do in Memphis when you visit this vibrant city.
+Here are a few things to do in Memphis when visiting this vibrant city.

 1. Beale Street

 Beale Street is one of the most famous streets in America, and for good reason.
-Located in the heart of Memphis, Tennessee, Beale Street is home to a wide variety of music venues, restaurants, and shops.
+Located in the heart of Memphis, Tennessee, Beale Street is home to music venues, restaurants, and shops.

 You can enjoy live jazz in clubs like B.B.
-King’s Blues Club, or rock out to live blues at places like Alfred’s on Beale.
-There are also plenty of opportunities to enjoy some authentic southern cooking, with spots like Central BBQ and The Rendezvous serving up mouth-watering ribs and barbecue chicken.
-And of course, no trip to Beale Street would be complete without doing some shopping at one of the many unique stores.
+King’s Blues Club or rock out to live blues at places like Alfred’s on Beale.
+There are also plenty of opportunities to enjoy authentic southern cooking, with spots like Central BBQ and The Rendezvous serving mouth-watering ribs and barbecue chicken.
+And, of course, no trip to Beale Street would be complete without a bit of shopping.

 Graceland is one of the most popular tourist destinations in Memphis, Tennessee.
 Located on Elvis Presley’s former estate, Graceland is now a museum dedicated to the life and work of the King of Rock and Roll.

-You can tour the mansion, which has been preserved to look exactly as it did when Elvis lived there, or explore the nearby jungle room and pool house.
-The grounds also feature a memorial garden where Elvis is buried, as well as a museum that houses his cars, stage costumes, and other memorabilia.
+You can tour the mansion, preserved to look exactly as it did when Elvis lived there, or explore the nearby jungle room and pool house.
+The grounds also feature a memorial garden where Elvis is buried and a museum that houses his cars, stage costumes, and other memorabilia.
 For fans of Elvis Presley, Graceland is a must-see destination.

 3. Memphis City Tour

-There’s no better way to see all that Memphis has to offer than by taking a city tour.
-You’ll get an up-close look at iconic landmarks like Graceland and the Memphis Pyramid, and you’ll learn about the city’s rich history and culture.
-You’ll also get to sample some of the local cuisine, including barbecue and Mississippi Delta blues.
+There’s no better way to see all that Memphis offers than by taking a city tour.
+You’ll get an up-close look at iconic landmarks like Graceland and the Memphis Pyramid and learn about the city’s rich history and culture.
+You’ll also get to sample local cuisine, including barbecue and Mississippi Delta blues.
 Whether you’re a tourist or a native Memphian, a city tour is a great way to taste all that this vibrant city has to offer.

 - Memphis City Tour with Optional Riverboat Cruise